MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

 1. Open your camera app on your device and navigate back to **My Security info**.

-1. When ready, read the reminder that you must save the passkey in Microsoft authenticator and tap **Next** to continue.
+1. When ready, read the reminder that you must save the passkey in Microsoft Authenticator and tap **Next** to continue.

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-android/scan.png" alt-text="Screenshot that notifies user to save another way for Android devices.":::